 • Strategic foresight: Imagine identifying potential hurdles on your journey before they appear.
 That’s precisely what recognizing risks and controls accomplishes for your audit readiness.
 It’s about anticipating challenges and proactively addressing them.

-• Your role: As the orchestrator of your Audit Readiness Plan, your focus should be on discerning risks and controls relevant to the audit.
+• Your role: As the orchestrator of your Audit Readiness Plan, you should focus on discerning risks and controls relevant to the audit.
 This foresight empowers you to implement targeted strategies for mitigation.

 • Holistic assessment: Your organization’s business and financial reporting processes are the heartbeat of the audit.
 Reviewing them is akin to understanding the rhythm of your operations, allowing you to pinpoint areas of vulnerability and strength.